-Jessica Hitt, CAKE Manager
+Jessica Hitt, CAKE Managing Director

-Jessica is a Scientist at EcoAdapt and serves as the CAKE Manager.
+Jessica is a Scientist at EcoAdapt and serves as the CAKE Managing Director.
 She supports EcoAdapt’s State of Adaptation Program, which supplies the bulk of CAKE’s case studies; develops partnerships for the CAKE website; maintains the Community section; and assists with fundraising and outreach.
 She is responsible for operations and functionality of the overall website.

-Rachel M. Gregg, CAKE Content Editor
+Rachel M. Gregg, CAKE Content Director

-Rachel is a Lead Scientist at EcoAdapt and serves as the Content Editor for CAKE.
+Rachel is a Lead Scientist at EcoAdapt and serves as the Content Director for CAKE.
 Her responsibilities include finding and developing case study examples of climate change adaptation through EcoAdapt’s State of Adaptation Program, which are shared on CAKE’s case study database; editing original content that comes into CAKE from users; vetting resources for the Virtual Library and Tools section; answering adaptation-related questions; facilitating and building the CAKE network; and conducting outreach to potential users, partners, and sponsors.